Mastercard-Gateway/gateway-android-sdk/README.md

 For more information, visit the [**Gateway Android SDK Wiki**](https://github.com/Mastercard-Gateway/gateway-android-sdk/wiki) to find details about the basic transaction lifecycle and 3-D Secure support.

+## Scope

+The primary responsibility of this SDK is to eliminate the need for card details to pass thru your merchant service while collecting card information from a mobile device.
+The Gateway provides this ability by exposing an API call to update a session with card information.
+This is an "unathenticated" call in the sense that you are not required to provide your private API credentials.
+It is important to retain your private API password in a secure location and NOT distribute it within your mobile app.

+Once you have updated a session with card information from the app, you may then perform a variety of operations using this session from your secure server.
+Some of these operations include creating an authorization or payment, creating a card token to save card information for a customer, etc. Refer to your gateway integration guide for more details on how a Session can be used in your application.

 ## Installation

 This library is hosted in the jCenter repository.
 To import the Android SDK, include it as a dependency in your build.gradle file.
 Be sure to replace `X.X.X` with the version number in the shield above.